eGuard-lopow/eGuard_octa/README.md

 # eGuard_octa
 Low power project

+Hardware requirements:
+	- Mount the Murata modem shield on P1
+	- Mount the GPS shield on P2

 ## Configure
 - Add your device's ABP keys to `template_keys.h` and rename this file to `keys.h`